Is someone you love Suicidal?

 A crisis counsellor or psychologist can help the suicidal person reconnect to life again.

 Suicidal thinking is not something that love alone can fix.
-I learnt this in 1997 (before I was a counsellor), when my close friend and guitarist ended his life.
-This is a major reason I work with clients with depression/suicidal thoughts, and why I wrote my 2nd book, Are you Listening?
-LIfe is Talking to YOU.
-I want others to avoid the heart ache I suffered from Shane's death.
+I learnt this in 1997 (before I was a counsellor) when my close friend and guitarist ended his life.
+This is a major reason I work with clients with depression/suicidal thoughts, and why I spent 5 years writing my 2nd book, Are you Listening?
+LIfe is Talking to YOU, and 6 years creating my Passionate Life Program (PLP).
+I want others to avoid the heartache that I suffered from Shane's death.
+Here is a song I wrote for Shane's funeral: https://soundcloud.com/phoebe-hutchison/shanes-song

 When I work with a suicidal client, I do a thorough assessment (just like when I work with a client with depression), but I also work with 'Links to Life', connecting the client to the reasons they want to live.
 I also open them up, allow them to feel their pain, and then find solutions (sometimes practical/behaviour therapy) to help them make their lives easier.

 This work is intense, and thorough, because I have usually one session to find the issues, and give the client the hope and the tools to change their life.
-I then recommend weekly counselling, until client is out of crisis.
+I then recommend weekly counselling, until the client is out of crisis.
 I often find that 4 to 6 sessions is enough, for most straight forward situations.
-I have occassionally had clients who needed more time.
+I have occasionally had clients who needed more time.
 The most important ones are the 1st 2 x sessions.
 Lots of work to do in those!
-I also give homework, which is integral to healing.
+I also give homework, which is integral to healing and change in behaviours, subconscious, thought patterns, and self-esteem.

 There is only up from our lowest point in life.